FairPlay137/Discord-PaletteBot/README.md

 * Basic bot owner commands
 * Some utility commands (ping, stats, invite)
 ### 🛠 Work-in-progress features
-* Akinator module (.NET-based API is yet to be worked on; this feature is on hold until either someone points me to an Akinator API for .NET or I figure out how to use the Akinator API)
+* Akinator module (.NET-based API is yet to be worked on)
 * Moderation module
 * Custom Reactions module (still need a way for a bot owner to create, edit, and remove custom reactions)
 ### 💭 Planned features